Bart Gets Famous: Plot

 Bart at first enjoys the fame, but soon he gets tired of being a one trick pony and people asking him to "just say the line".
 During an interview on Late Night with Conan O'Brien, he tries to expand his repertoire, but O'Brien grows impatient and makes him repeat the catchphrase.
 Bart wants to quit show business, but Marge persuades him to continue performing because he makes people happy.
 After Bart delivers his catchphrase in another of Krusty's skits, the audience reacts with boredom, so Krusty ditches him.

 Marge gives Bart a box of memorabilia to help him remember his brief fame.
-When Lisa is relieved he is again just her brother instead of "a one-dimensional character with a silly catchphrase", the Simpson family — joined by Barney, Mr. Burns, Ned, and Nelson — recite their respective catchphrases, prompting an unamused Lisa to go to her room.
+When Lisa is relieved he is again just her brother instead of "a one-dimensional character with a silly catchphrase", the Simpson family—joined by Barney, Mr. Burns, Ned and Nelson—recite their respective catchphrases.
+They all expectantly look at Lisa; however, she does not have a catchphrase.
+Unamused, Lisa says, "If anyone wants me, I'll be in my room."
+Homer replies, "What kind of a catchphrase is that?"